Warning; this is a grim read. But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 I wish those children had witnessed an adult saying;

-“It is not OK to treat children like this”
+“It is not okay to treat children like this”

 “You shall not treat these children like this”